swiftlang/swift-evolution/proposals/0200-raw-string-escaping.md

 ## Initial Proposal

 "Raw-mode" strings were first discussed during the [SE-0168 Multi-Line String literals](https://github.com/apple/swift-evolution/blob/master/proposals/0168-multi-line-string-literals.md) review and postponed for later consideration.
-This proposal focuses on raw strongs to allow the entry of single and multi-line string literals.
+This proposal focuses on raw strings to allow the entry of single and multi-line string literals.

-The first iteration of [SE-0200](https://github.com/apple/swift-evolution/blob/master/proposals/0200-raw-string-escaping.md) proposed adopting Python's model, using `r"...raw string..."`.
+The first iteration of [SE-0200](https://github.com/apple/swift-evolution/blob/102b2f2770f0dab29f254a254063847388647a4a/proposals/0200-raw-string-escaping.md) proposed adopting Python's model, using `r"...raw string..."`.
 The proposal was returned for revision with the [following feedback](https://forums.swift.org/t/returned-for-revision-se-0200-raw-mode-string-literals/11630):

 > During the review discussion, a few issues surfaced with the proposal, including:
 >